ISO 22715

 The ISO 22715 standard Cosmetics — Packaging and labelling provides guidelines for manufacturers in the best practices for cosmetic packaging and labelling of all cosmetic products.
 This standard applies to products that fall under the category of cosmetics that are sold or given away as free samples.
 ISO 22715 was initially published in April 2006.

 Description

 The intent of Standard ISO 22715 is to specify how cosmetic products should be packaged and labeled to maintain a certain level of standards within the cosmetic industry.
 This standard applies to cosmetic products whether the product is sold or given away.
 It is one of 26 published standards that are devoted to the cosmetic industry sector.

 ISO 22715 does not regulate what products are to be considered cosmetic.
 This determination is left to the national regulations of those countries that follow the ISO 22715 and use it as a guide to best practices for packaging and labeling cosmetic products.
-Often, these national regulations are stricter than those provided in the standard are.
+Often, these national regulations are stricter than those provided in the standard.